 Items of Information to be Collected –

 There are a total of 22 questions on the Information Collection, 11 of which have at least one subpart.
-There are 14 check-box questions which ask about the type of facility, data storage, number of specimens received per canine, outsourcing of clinical testing, state-wide policies for reporting of positive results, policies for human exposure to isolates, and requesting interest in future CDC studies; one question has a drop down pick list.
+There are 13 check-box questions which ask about the type of facility, data storage, number of specimens received per canine, outsourcing of clinical testing, state-wide policies for reporting of positive results, policies for human exposure to isolates, and requesting interest in future CDC studies; one question has a drop down pick list.
 There is one table which requests the tests used to diagnose Brucella canis in dogs over the past 5 years.
-There are three open ended questions requesting laboratory name, and more details on laboratory tests and policies; one question asks for estimated counts by reason of sample submission.
+There are four free-text questions requesting laboratory name, and more details on laboratory tests and policies; one question asks for estimated counts by reason of sample submission.
 The multipart questions ask about the amount of testing done in-house versus outsourced, the number of specimen types submitted, the number of samples that were positive, and the number of dogs that this represents (multiple samples might be sent per animal).
 A question has been included to assess the completeness of each laboratory’s data over the 5 year period.
 For those questions that request data for a given time period, the instrument will modify the time period based on the response to this completeness question.
 This could affect analysis of trends, but infections can be estimated on an annual basis.

 All questions are designed to receive information on the quantity of tests and procedures diagnosing canine brucellosis, the understanding of state policies, and internal policies and exposure histories at state veterinary diagnostic laboratories.
 More specifically: